Advice on Training Current & New Cleaners

 Formal Certificate for display

-We will provide you a template for a nicer formal certificate.
+We provide you a template for a nicer formal certificate.
 This optional certificate is nicer than the standard certificate students automatically receive when they pass their Level-2 Final Exam to earn their Professional Cleaner Certification.

 We charge $5 for this nicer certificate if the student contacts us directly.
 You can provide this formal certificate to your students for free.
 The template is a WORD document, so you can add the student’s name and the date they passed their Level-2 exam.
-We recommend printing this to pdf, so you can email it to the student as well as printing it for them.
+We recommend printing this to pdf, so you can email it to the student as well as print it for them.

 Getting certified is a big deal.
 Most cleaners will display their new certificate on social media, and at home, for friends and family to see.
 This may be the only certification your cleaners have ever earned, so it's a big deal.
 Some companies will present their cleaners with the certificate at the all-employee meetings to recognize the cleaner of their accomplishment.
 This is a great opportunity to build morale and increase employee retention.